-Math Workshop: Located in 370 Barbara Deer Kuss Science Center, it offers assistance to students in any math-related course.
+Math Workshop: Located on the main level of Thomas Library, it offers assistance to students in any math-related course.

 Matthies House: Located along Alumni Way, it houses the Wittenberg University Honors Program and is named for Edith B. and Frank C. Matthies, cousins of Roland C. Matthies, former Wittenberg vice president and treasurer.